decretist/Dissertation/Chapter4/chapter4.md

 ```

 Each *dictum* is then processed into a key-value pair in a Python
 dictionary.
-Dictionaries or associative arrays are a built-in
+A dictionary or associative array is a built-in Python
-Python data structure that can be thought of as a set of key-value
+data type that can be thought of as a set of key-value pairs.
-pairs.
-Dictionaries are unlike lists or arrays in that the content
+Dictionaries are unlike lists or arrays in that the values stored
-of the data structure is accessed by a key rather than by a numerical
+in a dictionary are accessed using a key rather than a numerical
 index.
 Keys are usually alphanumeric text strings, although numbers
 can be used.
 The only requirement is that each key in a dictionary
 must be unique.
-In the present example, the key is the string
+The key in the example below is the string `'D.54
-`'D.54 d.p.c.23'`, and the value is a string representing the text
+d.p.c.23'`, and the value is a string representing the text of D.54
-of D.54 d.p.c.23 extracted from the MGH e-text of the Friedberg
+d.p.c.23 extracted from the MGH e-text of the Friedberg edition:
-edition:

 ```python
 {'D.54 d.p.c.23': 'Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non admittantur.
 Liberti quoque non sunt promouendi ad clerum, nisi ab obsequiis sui patroni fuerint absoluti.
 Unde in Concilio Eliberitano:'}